OdedYanovich/Tinkering/obsidian docs/redesign - The game's requirements/mods.md

     credit <--> location
     exit-option <--> location
 ```

+## location
+The main menu from that will inform players about encounters and lets them transition to other states.
 ## combat
 The experience that provided in combat-mod is the selling point of the game.
 ## options